fbpx

 New FICO Criteria Could Benefit U.S. Consumers

 Fair Isaac Corp.
-(FICO) is changing the way it calculates credit scores by revising its current credit-scoring system.
+(FICO) is changing how it calculates credit scores by revising its current credit-scoring system.
 The revisions could save U.S. Consumers billions of dollars when borrowing for mortgages or auto loans.

-The two main criteria that are being closely examined, and are felt to have a significant impact on whether or not consumers receive loans, are overdue medical bills and payments that had been sent to collection agencies.
-In the past, situations like these can easily affect someone’s credit score; quickly putting them in a “lower tier” for borrowing.
-Now, the revision plans on looking closer at these two situations and reducing the negative impact is has on consumer’s credit scores.
+The two main criteria being closely examined are overdue medical bills and payments sent to collection agencies.
+In the past, situations like these could easily affect someone’s credit score, quickly putting them in a “lower tier” for borrowing.
+Now, the revision plans to look closer at these two situations and reduce the negative impact on consumers’ credit scores.

-Low credit scores are associated with situations such as overdue medical pills and payments sent to collections, but if the only criteria lenders are looking at is that credit score number, many consumers are going to be denied mortgage or auto loans.
-Also, even if these payments have been paid off, that consumers credit score is still going to be affected, just because that missed or overdue payment is on their credit history.
-With the new criteria set by FICO, lenders will now be examining those transactions and look beyond the actual credit score number, and more into if they have actually met their obligations.
+Low credit scores result from overdue medical bills and payments sent to collections.
+Still, if the only criteria lenders are looking at is that credit score number, many consumers will be denied mortgage or auto loans.
+Even if consumers have paid off these bills, they will still see an impact on their credit scores.
+With the new criteria set by FICO, lenders will now examine those transactions, looking beyond the actual credit score number and more into whether they have met their obligations.

-This content is intended for educational purposes only.
+We intend this content for educational purposes only.

-Our lawyers in Glendale, Los Angeles, California, at KAASS LAW are authorized to practice law in California.
-The above content is intended for California residents only.
+Our lawyers at KAASS LAW, located in Glendale, Los Angeles, California, practice law exclusively in California.

 Call Now